Smart UI for Construct 3

 SmartUI Discrete-Progress Behavior operation and ACEs.

-Similarly to radio-buttons, it operates within the same context, whether it's the global container or lower-level containers created in the scene.
+Similarly to , it operates within the same context, whether it's the global container or lower-level containers created in the scene.
 Group all the Discrete Progress parts inside a container by adding them as children of the container.
 SmartUI will automatically determine the group they belong to.

 All parts with the same part-sequence have the same priority for access by the framework.
 At this point, the document flow determines which part is processed first.